 Before I even thought about how I wanted it, I concentrated on what I wanted for my new kitchen and why.

 First of all, the layout of the actual available space in the old kitchen was extremely limited.

 Two of the four walls where constrained by a small window at the end, and a large window and glass door on the right wall.
 This of course obstructed any possibility of a radical remodeling, leaving me with no choice either than change the units and worktop, yet maintaining the same unfriendly footprint.

 It therefore became evident that if I wanted to achieve an exceptional renovation I had to take into consideration the need for structural changes.

-My kitchen measures L3.50m x W2.70m, which I think it's a fairly standard size for older houses.
+My kitchen measures 3.50 meters (length) x 2.70 meters (width), which I think is a fairly standard size for older houses.
 It's not huge, but with a little bit of imagination I knew I could attain so much more than what I had.